-The prospectus supplement will specify the index used to determine the mortgage interest rates on the ARM loans in the pool.
+The prospectus supplement will identify the index used to determine the mortgage interest rates on the ARM loans in the pool.
 The interest rates on all ARM loans in a pool will adjust based upon the same index.
 Most mortgage notes for ARM loans provide that if the applicable index is no longer available, the holder, which is Fannie Mae for all ARM loans in a pool, will choose a new index that is based upon comparable information.
 Some of the indices we commonly use are described below.
 We make no representations as to the continued availability of these indices or the date on which any particular index is published or made publicly available.

-- U.S. Treasury Indices: The weekly average yield on U.S. Treasury securities adjusted to a constant maturity of one year (One-Year Treasury Index), three years (Three-Year Treasury Index), five years (Five-Year Treasury Index) and ten years (Ten-Year Treasury Index), each as made available by the Federal Reserve Board.
-These indices are sometimes referred to as the constant maturity Treasury or "CMT" indices. - COFI Index: The Eleventh District Cost of Funds, the monthly weighted average cost of funds of the Federal Home Loan Bank of San Francisco, as made available by the Bank (COFI Index).2 - WSJ LIBOR Indices: The average of LIBOR for six-month (Six-Month WSJ LIBOR Index) and one-year (One-Year WSJ LIBOR Index) United States dollar-denominated deposits, as published in The Wall Street Journal.
+• U.S. Treasury Indices.
+The weekly average yield on U.S. Treasury securities adjusted to a constant maturity of one year (One-Year Treasury Index), three years (Three-Year Treasury Index), five years (Five-Year Treasury Index) and ten years (Ten-Year Treasury Index), each as made available by the Federal Reserve Board.
+These indices are sometimes referred to as the constant maturity Treasury or "CMT" indices.